kelvinbe/landing-test/README.md

 - **Responsiveness** - Often a very important part of building any application is the view that the user will most likely use a mobile device to acces the site.
 Hence the use of styled components to handle the responsiveness was very helpful.

-- **State Management** - To handle the state management i moved to use the react context state management which prevented having to pass down props.
+- **State Management** - To handle the state management i moved to use the react context state management which prevented having to pass down many props.
 Preventing prop drilling.

 ## Implementation Decisions